PlayOn Home User Guide.

 AdSkip is an awesome feature that makes it possible to stream recordings ad-free.

 To use the AdSkip feature, simply record a video.
-When you stream or cast that recording to an AdSkip-compatible device (Roku, Chromecast, Xbox) watch on your PlayOn PC, or watch it via the PlayOn mobile app, you'll be presented with an option to enable AdSkip.
+When you cast that recording to an AdSkip-compatible device (Roku, Chromecast, Xbox) or watch on your PlayOn PC, you'll be presented with an option to enable AdSkip.

 Once you've chosen to enable AdSkip, PlayOn will automatically skip over all of the ads for you.

-Clicking on the ? in the bottom of the PlayOn dashboard will get you the help you need.
+Clicking on the ? in the bottom of the PlayOn Home dashboard will get you the help you need.
 From here, you will be given options for self-help (Quick Start Guide or full User Guide) or the option to Contact Support.
-You can also get help from our FAQ’s located at www/playon.tv/faq.
+You can also get help from our FAQs.

 Quick Start Guide